ham-radio-software/D-Rats/README.md

 running the build procedure remove the old lzhuf binary so the setup procedure will build the correct binary for the target.

-Normally a python package does not include a pre-built binary, and instead runs a script to built on a Pip install.
+Normally a Python package does not include a pre-built binary, and instead runs a script to built on a Pip install.
 That would add additional software to be installed by the end user.